In Hong Kong, Investment Visa is known as an “Entry for Investment as Entrepreneur”.

 - Copies of documentary evidence supporting your financial standing as well as that of your company

 - A copy of the company’s employment contract or letter of appointment recognizing your position.
-These documents must include your post, fringe benefits and employment period as well.
+These documents must also include your post, fringe benefits, and employment period.

-- A comprehensive 2-year business plan encompassing all details pertaining to your proposed company such as business activities, amount of investment, creation of local job posts, setting up of an office, showroom, warehouse, and so forth.
+- A comprehensive 2-year business plan encompassing all details on your proposed company such as business activities, amount of investment, creation of local job posts, setting up of an office, showroom, warehouse, and so forth.

 - A copy of your company’s valid Business Registration Certificate issued by the Inland Revenue Department

 - A copy of proof of your overseas residence if you are residents of Macao SAR or Taiwan, or overseas Chinese holding a PRC passport.

 In case that your sponsor is a company, the following documents are required: